wheelercj/til/content/posts/go-dev-tools.md

 #### [NilAway](https://github.com/uber-go/nilaway)

-`go install go.uber.org/nilaway/cmd/nilaway@latest`

 Practical nil panic detection for Go.
-Created by Uber.
+Created by Uber, this static analysis tool can be installed and used locally, but is recommended to be used with a system like golangci-lint.

 #### [goleak](https://github.com/uber-go/goleak)